FreeMan-join/FreeMan-join/README.md

 ### Hi there 👋
 👋 Hi.
 I’m Elias

-👀 Interested in analysis of data and it's related projects with excel, power BI and SQL
+👀 Interested in analysis of data (specially health service) and it's related projects with excel, power BI and SQL

-🌱 Mathematics is amazing especially when it is visualisable
+🌱 Math is a language which has its unique words and rhythm

 😄 learning has no border

-📫 My email address is elias.sadeghi@hotmail.com
+📫 Email address: elias.sadeghi@hotmail.com

 <!--
 **FreeMan-join/FreeMan-join** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.